YodasMyDad/ZauberCMS/ReadMe.md

 # ZauberCMS - The Blazor CMS

-ZauberCMS is a CMS built in **.NET 9 and Blazor InteractiveServer**.
+ZauberCMS is a fully featured CMS built in **.NET 9 and Blazor InteractiveServer**.
 The CMS is [inspired by Umbraco](https://umbraco.com/), and follows a number of the same concepts.

 I wanted a CMS that was aimed towards .Net Developers who wanted to use Blazor and also a CMS that is easily extendable and customisable without having to learn a front end framework.
 Anyone that has Blazor experience and is interested in getting involved, [please contact me on X](https://twitter.com/YodasMyDad)